Princeton-CDH/devenv/importing-data.md

 ## A more complicated import: A Model with a Foreign Key

 If all your models were separate tables with no links, this would be done and over, just recycle as necessary.
-Unfortunately, you are going to be dealing with linked models.
+You are going to be dealing with linked models.
 MySQL expresses this as a table with a link by foreign key from one row to another.
 Django expresses this as a ForeignKey field from one object to another (that it then reflects as a foreign key in SQL).